e-hat/plume/README.md

 Here's a brief overview of the available commands, but I would recommend looking at `plume --help` since I don't know if I want to keep updating this list.

 To run Plume programs, check out `plume run --help`.
 You pass it a Plume file, like `plume run plumefile.plm`, and your program will get run!
-This command uses the VM for Plume bytecode, so it won't be as fast as compiling to x86-64 and assembling then running the output.
+This command uses the VM for Plume bytecode, so it won't be as fast as compiling to x86-64 and assembling, linking, then running the output.

 To compile a Plume program to x86-64, along with some other options, check out `plume compile --help`.
 There's a couple options there that are pretty self-explanatory.